kfoynt/LocalGraphClustering/README.md

 - methods for global graph partitioning
 - tools to compute [Network Community Profiles](http://www.tandfonline.com/doi/abs/10.1080/15427951.2009.10129177)

 The current version is 0.4.1 and it is appropriate for experts and intermediates.
-Contact information for any questions and feedback is given below
+Contact information for any questions and feedback is given below.

 ### Authors